-Grade-level text complexity expectations remain in the 2017 set of standards; however, the expectations have been relocated to a "Range of Student Reading Experiences" section for each grade level.
+Grade-level text complexity expectations remain in the NYS Next Generation ELA Standards; however, the expectations have been relocated to a "Range of Student Reading Experiences" section for each grade level.

 Example:

 The previous 3rd grade Range of Reading and Level of Text Complexity Standard 10 read: "By the end of the year, read and comprehend literature, including stories, dramas, and poetry, at the high end of the grades 2-3 text complexity band independently and proficiently."